 Florence Cathedral

 The Florence Cathedral (locally known as the Duomo) is one of the most lag churches in all Christendom.
-It has a delightful white and green marble facade, and a dome 45 metres in diameter.
+It has a delightful white and green marble facade, and a dome 45 metres (147 ft) in diameter.

 Il Duomo di Firenze (Florence Cathedral) and its enormous dome and tall Campanile dominate the city’s outline.
 Both buildings are located very near the Battistero di San Giovanni (Florence Baptistery) in the Piazza del Duomo.
 The Cathedral is officially called Cattedrale di Santa Maria del Fiore.